KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 };
 ```

-Then, let's declare how many rows are in this model in `model.cpp`.
+Then, let's declare how many rows are in this model in `src/components/model.cpp`:

 ```cpp
 #include "model.h"